1nvisibilia/CS348-Project/README.md

     * OR run `python3 populate_sample_database.py` to load the `sample` data all at once.
     * Note: If you wish to switch between the sample and production databases, then you must drop the data before running the other script.

-3. Alternatively, you may manually run the `.sql` files to generate the production/sample databases.
-Copy-paste and execute in MySQL Workbench/Shell from files in the presented order to initialize the databases:
+3. Alternatively, you may manually execute the `.sql` files to generate the production/sample databases in MySQL Workbench.
+Open and execute the scripts in MySQL Workbench in the presented order to initialize the databases.
+Note, some operations may time out the MySQL Workbench connection, before connecting to localhost, change Edit->Preferences->SQL Editor->DBMS connection time out interval = 90 (seconds) to avoid timing out.
     * __Production__: `schema_construct.sql`, `sanitized_prod_data_insert.sql`, `prod_student_data_insert.sql`, `post_init_schema_triggers.sql`
     * __Sample__: `schema_construct.sql`, `prod_data_insert.sql`, `post_init_schema_triggers.sql`